jdc20181/BeffsBrowser/README.md

 # Announcments

+**Source Code Update**

+I updated the source code, and officially released the source code for private browsing.
+Things that are in development aren't released until functional.
+A new policy is being created to explain the concept and reasons behind this.

+Thanks!

 **Back up and running**

 I am back to work!
 I got the issue resolved, it resolved by itself, so I am back at it, working on the next release.
 Expect this release within the first couple weeks in August.